Public Transit Resources

 - Suffern: for Suffern-Bear Mountain Trail

-- Route 202/Viola Road: for Kakiat Trail Mt.
-Ivy, for Long Path (both north and south)
+- Route 202/Viola Road: for Kakiat Trail (leads to Long Path, both north and south)

-- Jones Point (flag stop, must ask driver): for Ramapo-Dunderberg and Timp-Torne trails
+- Jones Point (flag stop, must ask the driver): for Ramapo-Dunderberg and Timp-Torne trails

 - Bear Mt.
 Inn: for AT, SBM, Major Welch & other trails.

-Use these stops on the Short Line bus (NYC-Middletown NY route) from PABT, (212) 736-4700.
-Buses leave early in the morning, returning late in the afternoon from Southfields.
+Use these stops on the Coach USA (NYC-Middletown, NY route) from PABT, www.coachusa.com.
+Buses leave in the morning, returning in the afternoon.

 - Suffern: for Suffern-Bear Mountain Trail.

-- Sloatsburg: for Pine Meadow Trail (1 mile roadwalk) & connections to 7-Hills, Reeves Brook & Kakiat Trails, etc.
+- Sloatsburg: for Pine Meadow Trail (one-mile road walk) and connections to Seven Hills, Reeves Brook & Kakiat Trails, etc.

-- Southfields: for Nurian Trail & connection to Dunning & other trails.
+- Southfields: for the Nurian Trail & connection to Dunning & other trails.

 - Arden: for Appalachian Trail, Arden-Surebridge Trail & other connecting trails.

-You can also reach the western side of Harriman by train, via NJ Transit/Metro North's Port Jervis Line.
-Trains leave from NJ Transit's Hoboken Terminal, and connections from Penn Station in New York City are available at Secaucus Junction.
-Hourly service is available to Suffern, with less frequent service to Sloatsburg, Tuxedo and Harriman stations.
-For more information, click here for a NJTransit pdf or here for the relevant MTA webpage.
+You can also reach the western side of Harriman by train, via NJ Transit/Metro-North’s Port Jervis Line.
+Trains leave from NJ Transit’s Hoboken Terminal, and connections from Penn Station in New York City are available at Secaucus Junction.
+Hourly service is available to Suffern, with less frequent service to Sloatsburg, Tuxedo, and Harriman stations.
+For more information, go to www.njtransit.com or new.mta.info.

 Long Path in NJ & NY’s Rockland County

-See Conference's Long Path Guide and/or Hudson Palisades maps.
-Bus #9 of former Red & Tan Buses (see below), 212.564.1114, makes several stops along Route 9W that serve the Long Path on the Palisades: Englewood Cliffs, Alpine (Closter Dock Road), State Line, Piermont & Upper Nyack.
-Return service to PABT is hourly.
-You can also walk across the GW Bridge to reach Fort Lee, southern entrance to the NJ Palisades.
+See the Conference’s online Long Path Guide and/or Hudson Palisades maps.
+You can walk across the GW Bridge to reach Fort Lee, the southern entrance to the NJ Palisades.
 For Long Path north into Harriman or south to High Tor & the Palisades, use Short Line (West Point Route) to Mt.
 Ivy: Early mornings from PABT, return late afternoons.
+NOTE: The Coach USA buses that run along Route 9W now provide only very limited weekday service and can no longer be used to access the trails along the Palisades from New York City.

-There is no walkway on the Tappan Zee Bridge for return to the city via the Metro-North Hudson Line.
+You can walk across the Tappan Zee Bridge to return to the city via the Metro-North Hudson Line (Tarrytown station)

 Shore Trail